The bodybuilding coach

 Weekly volume per muscle

 Total weekly hard-set count per muscle group, week-over-week.
-Hypertrophy thrives on progressive volume across blocks, not single-session PRs — Rex coaches against the trend, not the day.
+Hypertrophy thrives on progressive volume across blocks, not single-session PRs, so Rex coaches against the trend, not the day.

 Posing & conditioning